1) Will the FIRE program prepare you for a fire-fighting career?

 FIRE 280A and 280B are Firefighter I courses and upon successful completion, you will receive Firefighter I national certification.

-The Off Campus Program offers FIRE courses in the accelerated 10 week semesters.
+The Off-Campus Education Program offers FIRE courses in the accelerated 10 week semesters.
 Tuition is higher than the regular semester offerings.
-Go to Honolulu CC's website then to Site Index then to O then to Off Campus Program for more information.
-Class Availability also shows accelerated semester offerings.
+Class Availability also shows these course offerings and are listed as Accelerated Semesters.

 6) Should you purchase textbooks before the semester begins?